Reposted from September 2017

 by Jasmin Amin, MMgt 2017

-Hello to all the new Mmgt Students!
-You’ve made it through Any Prep, Flying Start and now you’re getting your classes underway.
-Some of you may have attended the MMgt welcome events and have spoken to alumni about their experience.
+Hello to all the new students!
+You’ve made it through applications, prep courses and webinars, and now you’re about to get your orientation and classes underway.
+Some of you may have attended various welcome events and have spoken to alumni about their experience.
 However, if you’re like me, the more information, the merrier!

 Obviously, this doesn’t encompass my complete experience at Schulich, nor does this represent my entire class, but here are five things that I think will be helpful for you to know about the program and to make the most of your experience.

 Having come from a Science background the concept of group work was non-existent.
 I spent more time writing papers and looking at the computer screen in my lab than having group interaction with my peers during class.
 However, this program is completely different!
 In all your classes at one point, you will have a group assignment and likely the biggest group undertaking of them all will be your Enterprise Consulting Project.

 The key here is to understand that everyone will handle group work differently.
 People have different goals (some students just want to pass, while others want to get top marks), everyone learns differently and everyone has different work habits.
 Although all the group work may be overwhelming at times, these group projects are going to give you the chance to learn how to deal with a variety of different personalities and how to manage teamwork effectively.

 Unless you completely avoid this altogether, there’s no way you won’t find an opportunity to get involved.
 There are a plethora of clubs on campus to help you explore your personal and career interests.
 If you don’t know where to begin, reaching out to both the Graduate Business Council and Graduate Ambassadors is a great place to start.
 Being proactive and connected at Schulich will allow to you meet students in other programs and it will look good on your LinkedIn profile (If you do not have one, make one ASAP!)

 3: None of your peers are out to get you.